 - 64” x 80” cotton batting (this is the exact batting I used)

 - Cotton Thread (I recommend Aurifil 50 wt)

 - Rotary Cutter with sharp blade

 - Cutting Mat

 - Iron & Ironing Board (I recommend this brand of iron)

 - Sewing Pins or Wonder Clips

 This quilt is a very simple project!
 I started cutting and assembling my quilt blocks while I was on a visit to my Mom’s house.
 The cutting was very simple.
-I would recommend layering a few like colored fat quarters to make quick work of this step.
+It is my recommendation to layering a few like colored fat quarters to make quick work of this step.
 I was actually able to cut, sew AND quilt this project in less than one week!
-I don’t normally start and finish a quilt in that short of a time span, but I really wanted to show a completed quilt at our Guild meeting (which was incidentally Flag Day)!
+Normally, I don’t start and finish a quilt in that short of a time span, but I really wanted to show a completed quilt at our Guild meeting (which was incidentally Flag Day)!
 I really love how it turned out.